 “My pots are made to be used—to enhance the rituals of preparing and eating food; to hold flowers; to light a corner for reading.
-After over four decades of working in clay, the alchemy of transforming soft clay into finished pots continues to delight and inspire me.
-For most of my potting career, I fired my pots in salt glaze.
-Since moving to Charlottesville, I have been working in regular stoneware.
-Learning to use a new kiln and glazes is proving an interesting challenge.
+2019 marks my 50th year of working in clay, yet the alchemy of transforming soft clay into finished pots continues to delight and inspire me.
+I first learned to pot in England and can trace my design sense to the influence of my teachers there.
+I also draw inspiration from early American utilitarian ware.

-Studio number 15
+Studio number 9